yinjiehuang/GettingandCleaningProject/CodeBook.md

 All the combinations give us 79 features.

 For example, "tBodyAcc-mean()-X" means Time Domain Body Accelerometer mean value in the X direction.

+For each record:

+- All the feature values are normalized and bounded within [-1, 1].
+- Each feature vector is a row on the text file.